 Manual J load calculation should drive tonnage.
 A 5-ton condenser on a 1,400 sq ft brownstone is oversized; a 2-ton on a 2,800 sq ft loft is undersized.
 Both fail in the field — short-cycling and humidity issues for oversized, can't-keep-up calls in July for undersized.
 We check the math.

-If the quote is a Mitsubishi install, the contractor should be on the Mitsubishi Comfort dealer locator at Diamond or Diamond Elite tier.
-Daikin installs the same on the Daikin Comfort locator at Comfort Pro.
-Non-authorized installs void the extended manufacturer warranty.
+If the quote is a Mitsubishi install, the contractor should be a Mitsubishi certified installer, listed on the Mitsubishi Comfort dealer locator.
+Daikin installs the same, listed on the Daikin Comfort locator as a Daikin certified (Comfort Pro) contractor.
+A non-certified install can void the manufacturer compressor warranty.

 Most NYC HVAC work needs a DOB filing (Alt-2 or limited alteration).
 'Permits by others' on a quote means the homeowner is on the hook for filing, fees, expediter costs, and any DOB violations.
 The Vinco-vs-quote difference often lives here.